morassman/process-palette/README.md

 ![Screenshot](https://github.com/hgmarais/process-palette/blob/master/resources/panel-basic.png?raw=true)

 Pressing the down arrow in the top right corner will hide the panel.

-Clicking on the name of the command will cause the panel to switch to showing the output that was produced by the command when it was executed.
+If the command is configured to output to the Process Palette panel then clicking on the name of the command will cause the panel to switch to showing the output that was produced by the command when it was executed.

 ![Screenshot](https://github.com/hgmarais/process-palette/blob/master/resources/panel-output-basic.png?raw=true)